 “Sefu….
 I wonder if that’s a good idea.”

 Sefu startled and quickly flipped his spear behind his back.
 “Miss Atienna—I—”

-“Before you move onto that,” Atienna said, drifting to the front of the car, “maybe we should try checking to see if the engine conductor is still in working order?
+“Before you move onto that,” Atienna said, drifting to the front of the car, “maybe we should try checking to see if the generator conductor is still in working order?
 It was making strange sounds earlier.
 I wonder if something’s wrong with it…”

 Sefu stiffened before he stumbled over the snow ruts to the front of the car.
 He popped the hood and stared.
 Atienna followed along after him while reaching out to Olive.
-It took several tries, but she managed to synchronize with him strongly enough for his physical form to appear before his eyes.
+It took several tries, but she managed to synchronize with him strongly enough for his physical form to appear before her eyes.

 “I think it looks fine,” Sefu said, looking down at the device.